Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Multi-dataset Lesion Detection

 \subsection{3D False Positive Reduction (FPR)}

-The FPR network is shown in \Fig{LENS_framework}.
-Its input is a 3D image patch whose center is the center of the 3D box proposal.
+The predicted 3D boxes from LENS will undergo another round of false positive reduction (FPR), which has been proven effective in previous studies on lung nodule detection~\cite{Setio2017LUNA}.
+The network is shown in \Fig{LENS_framework}.
+Its input is a 3D image patch whose center is the center of a 3D box.
 We convert the $ 3\times 3 $ Conv filters of a ResNet-18~\cite{He2016resnet} to $ 1\times 3 \times 3 $ in ResBlocks 1--3 and to $ 3\times 3\times 3 $ in ResBlock 4~\cite{Yang2019acs}, which we found is better than converting all filters to $ 3\times 3\times 3 $.
 To encode multi-scale information, we use ROI pooling to crop feature maps from 4 ResBlocks.
 The ROI of ResBlocks 1--3 is the 3D box and that of ResBlock4 is the whole 3D patch.
-Focal loss is adopted as the loss function in training.
-In inference, the final score of a lesion proposal is
+Focal loss is adopted as the loss function.
+The final score of a lesion proposal is

 \ie, the average of the detection and classification networks.
 FPR is helpful because it can focus on differentiating hard negative (HN) samples, namely the FPs from the detector.
 However, when the dataset is partially labeled, the HNs may actually be true lesions.
 Therefore, the missing annotations and uncertain lesions need to be removed from the FPs.